 What is Antigua like at Christmas?

-Antigua at Christmas is lively, beautiful, and festive, with Posadas processions leading up to the 24th, Christmas decorations, fireworks on Christmas Eve, and a strong restaurant and rooftop scene for both Christmas Eve and New Year’s Eve dinners.
-It’s one of the most popular places in the country to spend the holidays.
+Antigua at Christmas is lively, beautiful, and festive, with Posadas processions, Christmas decorations, fireworks on Christmas Eve, cool nights, holiday dinners, and one of the best New Year’s Eve atmospheres in Guatemala.

 Is December a good time to visit Lake Atitlán?

-What is the festival in Guatemala in December?
+What is the biggest festival in Guatemala in December?

-The biggest is the Fiesta de Santo Tomás in Chichicastenango, running December 13 through 21, with the Palo Volador as its centerpiece.
-The month also includes Quema del Diablo on the 7th, Día de la Virgen de Guadalupe on the 12th, Posadas from the 16th through Christmas Eve, and nationwide Christmas and New Year’s celebrations.
+The biggest December festival is the Fiesta de Santo Tomás in Chichicastenango, usually running from December 13 through 21, with the Palo Volador as one of its most famous traditions.
+The month also includes Quema del Diablo, Día de la Virgen de Guadalupe, Las Posadas, Christmas Eve, and New Year’s Eve.

 What foods do Guatemalans eat at Christmas?

-The most important Guatemalan Christmas foods are tamales colorados, tamales negros, ponche de frutas, paches, buñuelos, torrejas, and other family recipes.
+The most important Guatemalan Christmas foods include tamales colorados, tamales negros, ponche de frutas, paches, buñuelos, torrejas, and family recipes that vary from house to house.
 Christmas Eve dinner is usually the most important holiday meal.

 Are there fireworks in Guatemala at Christmas?